 It’s the moment that none of you have been waiting for!
 The comforting, yet occasionally crippling cushion of student life is either drawing to a close or has recently ended, and the world of work now beckons.

 To many of you, this might seem like the realisation of your darkest fears: your turn to enter into the dystopian reality of eight-hour days; but there’s no reason why this transition should feel so miserable.
 Here are five ways in which you can combat the post-uni blues.

 Finding a career immediately after university might seem like a sensible move for some graduates, but for a lot of us - the uncertain masses - there is simply no rush.
 Why commit to anything before you're ready?

-Consider traveling; it’s the perfect time, whilst you’re free of responsibilities.
+Consider travelling; it’s the perfect time whilst you’re free of responsibilities.
 If not, maybe volunteering might appeal to you.
 Helping those in need will feel rewarding and not only that, it is a great thing to have on your CV.

 Now is the time to explore your possibilities